 Make it Freezer food!
 Here’s how:

-- Make a double batch and use one uncooked for the freezer.
+- Freeze this recipe uncooked for the freezer.

 - Layer your second casserole in a disposable baking dish.

 - Before baking cover tightly with foil or plastic wrap.

 - Label the dish with date and recipe name AND baking directions.

 To defrost and serve:

 - Defrost in the fridge a day ahead (Or quick defrost in your microwave if in a microwaveable dish)